haolamnm/.github/.github/SECURITY.md

 ## Security Updates

 When a security issue is addressed, I will release a new version of the project and provide details of the fix in the changelog or release notes.
 I recommend keeping track of new releases to ensure you are using the most secure version.

+## Acknowledgments

+I appreciate your help in keeping this project secure!
+Your efforts make a difference and contribute to the safety of our users and the broader community.
+Thank you for your contributions to security research and responsible disclosure.